jimorc/jimo/examples/Event/Event1/README.md

 The following is sample output from the program.

 ```
+Before events are invoked:
+ObjectWithEvents: 0, 0, 0, 0
 From running event2
-All 4 values have been set:
+Only the second and third values are set because event processing is halted after the second value is set:
-ObjectWithEvents: 1, 8, 4, 16
+ObjectWithEvents: 0, 8, 4, 0
 From running event2
-Only the first and third values are set after two std::functions are removed from event1
+The second value will not be changed after ftor is removed from event1
-ObjectWithEvents: 4, 8, 7, 16
+ObjectWithEvents: 4, 8, 7, 19
 ```